erwan-haquet/tiler-observer/README.md

 ##### Option 1

-Go to the main [main repository](https://github.com/erwan-haquet/tiler-box), and use the docker infrastructure with all services included.
+Go to the main [main repository](https://github.com/erwan-haquet/twyzer-box), and use the docker infrastructure with all services included.

 ##### Option 2

 1) Clone the repository

-> git clone git@github.com:erwan-haquet/tiler-orchestrator.git
+> git clone git@github.com:erwan-haquet/twyzer-orchestrator.git
-> cd tiler-orchestrator
+> cd twyzer-orchestrator

 2) Copy the `.env.local` to `.env` and fill it with your informations.